-Pony Swim & Auction is a homecoming event.
-It brings those born and raised on Chincoteague Island back to visit.
-It brings families that have been coming for the festivities for decades back.
-It brings those that read Misty of Chincoteague when they were a child or have read it to their children and grandchildren.
-It brings those that have dreamed of visiting to experience this event like no other to accomplish a bucket list item.
+The Pony Swim, is many things to many people.
+It is a homecoming event, bringing those born and raised on Chincoteague Island back home to visit.
+It is a tradition for families that have been coming to the festivities for generations.
+It is a once in a lifetime experience for those that read Misty of Chincoteague when they were a child and now read it to their children and grandchildren.
+It is a bucket list item for those that have dreamed of visiting to experience this event that is like no other.

 The Chincoteague Chamber of Commerce is the official tourism office of the Town of Chincoteague and a Destination Marketing Organization with Virginia Tourism Corporation.